dylanbstorey/DnD/frost-architect-campaign/campaign/timeline.md

 - Yeti elders and Dwarven craftsmen formed an alliance
 - Together they crafted the Seven Stones of Binding
 - Seven heroes (both Yeti and Dwarf) sacrificed themselves to power the ritual
-- The Frost Architect was imprisoned in the Forbidden Peaks
+- The Frost Architect was imprisoned in the Chamber of Binding within the Forbidden Peaks
 - The Stones were scattered to prevent misuse

-### The Aftermath
+### The Diminishing (Over Centuries)
+- Three of the auxiliary stones were lost:
+  - Stone of Harmony: Destroyed when Glacier Temple collapsed (volcanic eruption)
+  - Stone of Wisdom: Consumed by its own magic (tomb robbers violated burial grounds)
+  - Stone of Balance: Fell into volcanic vent beneath Frozen Waterfall (earthquake)
+- The binding held with only the four cardinal stones
 - Yeti and Dwarven alliance gradually faded
 - Dwarven fortress of Frosthold abandoned (considered a tomb)
-- Yeti settlements slowly rebuilt
-- Knowledge of the binding ritual preserved by Dreamspeaker and her predecessors
+- Knowledge of the binding ritual preserved only by Dreamspeaker's lineage

-- Climate returned to normal seasonal patterns
+---

 ## Recent Events